0xTushar/0xTushar/README.md

 ## Hello 👋
-I am a senior Laravel Developer and an Ethical Hacker based in Bangladesh.
+I am a Laravel Developer and an Ethical Hacker based in Bangladesh.